 A finance and legal drama, Billions stars Paul Giamatti as Chuck Rhoades, Damian Lewis as Bobby Axelrod, and Maggie Siff as Wendy Rhoades.
 The Showtime cast also includes Toby Leonard Moore, Asia Kate Dillon, David Costabile, Condola Rashad, Kelly AuCoin, Jeffrey DeMunn, and Malin Akerman.
 John Malkovich, Clancy Brown, Samantha Mathis, Kevin Pollak, Jade Eshete and Nina Ariandal are among the guest stars this time around.

-In Billions, season four, Chuck, Bobby, and Wendy have formed an uneasy alliance, in order to wipe out their rivals.
+In season four of Billions, Chuck, Bobby, and Wendy have formed an uneasy alliance, in order to wipe out their rivals.
 Meanwhile, the cost of brazen ambition and betrayal is becoming more clear.
 Showtime says, “When everyone is out for revenge, no one is safe.”

 The ratings are typically the best indication of a show’s chances of staying on the air.
 The higher the ratings, the better the chances for survival.
 This chart will be updated as new ratings data becomes available.